LEMONADE

 Julie wrote her first poem at 7, 15, and 17 years old.
 She dismissed this tendency to scribble words and instead sought a degree in visual arts.
 Still, somehow she walked away from Winthrop University (but not too far away -- she still lives three miles from campus) with a minor in writing.

-At the time of this writing, this Yankee-born Carolina girl is pregnantly residing in Rock Hill, SC with her wonderfully supportive husband, their wild-but-good-natured little boy, and two neurotic cats.
-They are expecting their second child in early September 2006.
+At the time of this writing, this Yankee-born Carolina girl was pregnantly residing in Rock Hill, SC with her wonderfully supportive husband, their two wild-but-good-natured little boys, and two neurotic cats.
+They were joined by their third son in early July 2009.

 LEMONADE & RUMORS is Julie's first chapbook.
-Her work has appeared in THRIFT Poetic Arts Journal, moonShine review, the 2006 Kakalak Anthology and The Wolf poetry magazine of London.
+Her work has appeared in THRIFT Poetic Arts Journal, moonShine review, the Kakalak Anthology (2006, 2007, 2008 & 2009) and The Wolf poetry magazine of London, among other publications.

 for $7 (+ $2 S&H for the first copy, $.50 for each additional copy).